Attack surface reduction rules deployment overview

 - Microsoft Defender Antivirus security intelligence - Microsoft continually updates Microsoft Defender security intelligence (also known as, definition and signature) to address the latest threats, and to refine detection logic.

-Keeping Microsoft Defender Antivirus versions current helps reduce ASR rules false positive results and improves Microsoft Defender Antivirus detection capabilities.
+Keeping Microsoft Defender Antivirus versions current helps reduce attack surface reduction rules false positive results and improves Microsoft Defender Antivirus detection capabilities.
 For more details on the current versions and how to update the different Microsoft Defender Antivirus components visit Microsoft Defender Antivirus platform support.

 Some rules don't work well if unsigned, internally developed application and scripts are in high usage.
-It's more difficult to deploy ASR rules if code signing isn't enforced.
+It's more difficult to deploy attack surface reduction rules if code signing isn't enforced.